Creating the iOS App

 Open Xcode to see a screen similar to this:

-Click Create New Project
+Click Create New Project.

-section, select the App
+In the Application section, select the App option and click Next.

 On the new screen, note the following specific points:Project Name: